15 vs 30 Year Mortgage Calculator.

 This calculator that will help you to compare monthly payments and interest costs of home mortgages at various loan term lengths.
 The payments reflected below represent the principal & interest (P&I) portion of your monthly loan payments.
 Once you have determined which loan term you like best, you can use our standard mortgage calculator to estimate your payments inclusive of other ownership costs including taxes, insurance & HOA fees.

-For your convenience current Seattle mortgage rates are published below.
+For your convenience current Fairfield mortgage rates are published below.
 In our rate tables you can compare currenly available rates across the full spectrum of mortgage products.

 • Fixed-rate mortgages: 10, 15, 20 and 30 years